 To find out which stick vacuum came out on top and sucked away the competition, we bought the best models available on the market today and tested them head-to-head to find out which one came out on top.
 Our comprehensive testing process was divided into four weighted rating metrics — Ease of Use, Carpet Cleaning, Hard Surface Cleaning, and Convenience — each weighted proportionally to its importance.

 The entire point of this class of products is to provide a more convenient option than a conventional vacuum, thus our Convenience metric accounts for the largest portion of the overall score at 35%.
 We based the score for each stick vacuum on how well it could clean other parts of your home beside the floor, how much it weighed, whether or not it was corded or cordless — and correspondingly, its maximum reach or battery life — and how convenient it is to store each vacuum.
-The Bissell AirRam did reasonably well, earning a 6 out of 10 for its performance.
+The Bissell AirRam gave a solid showing, earning a 6 out of 10..

 The Bissell is restricted to vacuuming floors, hurting its score slightly.
 While other models could transform into a handheld vacuum, the AirRam lacks and transformative abilities.
 This model is also a little on the heavier side, costing it a few more additional points.
 This vacuum is also stable enough to stand on its own and the handle retracts to make it even more convenient to store.